Skip to menu Skip to content Skip to footer

 Research interests

-• Cognitive aspects of interpreting and translation
+• Cognitive processing in interpreting and translation

 working memory, expertise, self-monitoring